Tariq5om/alx-low_level_programming/0x0B-malloc_free/README.md

-This for learning malloc and free
+In this project we learn to use malloc and free to allocate dynamic memory in c